-Today, we bring our current journey to an end.
+Today, we near the end of our current journey.
 The New Testament story of the Prodigal Son is one of the best known, most scrutinized stories in the Bible.
 But at its heart…what is the story REALLY about?
 Who IS the Prodigal?
 And what does it have to tell us about our lives?
-Through January and February, we’ve been asking all of those questions- and many more- as we have taken The Long Journey Home.
-Each week, we’ve focused on a few verses from the Prodigal Son story- unpacking it to see what is underneath and, more importantly, what it has to say to us.
+Through January and February, we’re asking all of those questions- and many more- as we take The Long Journey Home.
+Each week, we’re focus on a few verses from the Prodigal Son story- unpacking it to see what is underneath and, more importantly, what it has to say to us.

-Since there hasn’t be a day when we heard the whole story at one time, I’ve offer what I’ve called my Reader’s Digest version every week.
+Since there won’t be a day when we hear the whole story at one time, I’ll offer what I’m calling my Reader’s Digest version every week.
 Here it is!

 “A man has two sons.
 The youngest decides he is tired of the simple life.
 He demands his share of Dad’s inheritance.
 He gets it, goes off to the big city, squanders every penny on proverbial wine, women and song and ends up eating hog slop…literally.
 He crawls back to Dad, who welcomes him with open arms and throws a big party.
 The older son is hacked off about it but Dad says, ‘Buck up.'”
 The end.
 Hey- I WARNED you it was the Reader’s Digest version!